An oil painting of three passions

 In July of 2012, some friends in our precious home group congregated in our basement to pose for pictures from which I would paint.
-Maidens in the midst and Strength and dignity are two Art Cards that were crudely created from that photo shoot.
-I say crudely because the letters were crude, created using Watercolor Art Masking Fluid...
+Maidens in the midst was created from that photo shoot.
+The letters are crudely painted with Watercolor Art Masking Fluid...

 Strength and dignity

 She rejoices at the future!

 In July of 2012, some friends met to pose for pictures for me.
 Strength and dignity and Maidens in the midst are two Art Cards that were created from that photo shoot.
 The crude letters on these cards were created using Watercolor Art Masking Fluid.
 The watercolor was painted over the masked letters.
 Then, the dried masking fluid was peeled off to reveal the white, cold-pressed, cotton, watercolor paper underneath.
 It is very difficult to create letters with masking fluid!
 You may read the Maidens story here.